 Cal State L.A. is authorized under FERPA and Administrative Procedure 011 to release "directory information" about students.
-Directory information includes the student's name, address, telephone listing, electronic mail address, photograph, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, grade level, enrollment status, the most recent previous educational agency or institution attended by the student, parent and/or emergency contact, and degrees, honors, and awards received.
+Directory information includes the student's name, address, telephone listing, electronic mail address, photograph, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, grade level, enrollment status, the most recent previous educational agency or institution attended by the student, parent and/or emergency contact, and degrees, honors, and awards received.

 The above-designated information is subject to release by the campus at any time unless the campus has received prior written objection from the student specifying information that the student requests not be released.
 Such written objections should be directed to the University Registrar.
 Schools must tell parents and eligible students about directory information and allow parents and eligible students a reasonable amount of time to request that the school not disclose directory information about them.
 Schools must notify parents and eligible students annually of their rights under FERPA.
 The actual means of notification (special letter, inclusion in the schedule of classes, student handbook, or newspaper article) is left to the discretion of each school.